mikependon/RepoDB.NET/_posts/2020-05-30-empowering-mysql-db-access.md

 }
 ```

-By default, it uses the primary key as the qualifier.
+By default, it uses the primary key as a qualifier.
 The other fields can also be used via Linq expression.

 ```csharp
 using (var connection = new MySqlConnection(ConnectionString))